grayasm/git-main/world/adrian_nye_xlib/2_concepts/README.txt

       parent, and so on.
 The very first window, the only one that has no parent is called the root window and fills the entire screen.
     - the root window is created by the X server as it starts up.

+Debugging:
+    - if you application generates protocol errors during debugging, it is easier to locate teh error if you turn off Xlib's request buffering (XSynchronize)